DUI Charges and Penalties

 DUI Conviction Suspensions and Revocations

 And if you are ultimately convicted of DUI in court, the judge will likely impose a license suspension or revocation of about the same length.
-However, the suspensions and/or revocations are often allowed to overlap—meaning the motorist doesn't have to complete the cumulative total of the two suspensions.
+However, the suspensions and revocations are often allowed to overlap—meaning the motorist doesn't have to complete the cumulative total of the two suspensions.

 Getting a DUI Restricted License